In Your Community » Whatcom » Construction Projects »

-To increase reliability and meet current and future energy needs in downtown Bellingham, PSE converted the existing 4 kilovolt electric distribution system to a 12 kV electric distribution system between Cornwall Avenue and Railroad Avenue from York Street to Maple Street.
-PSE partnered with the city of Bellingham on these electric system upgrades.
+To increase reliability and meet current and future energy needs in downtown Bellingham, PSE is converting the existing 4 kilovolt (kV) electric distribution system to a 12.5 kV electric distribution system between Cornwall Avenue and Railroad Avenue from York Street to Maple Street.
+PSE partnered with the city of Bellingham on several phases of these electric system upgrades.
 The city provided the trenching that was necessary to install the system underground, including backfill and restoration.
 PSE’s service partner, Potelco, will manage the remaining phases of system upgrades.

 What is a distribution line?